njoyedevs/FrontendMasters/AlgorithmDataStructuresNotes.md

 * Calculate the parent node for the left and right children index
     * Left & Right Child: Math.floor((child index - 1) / 2)
 * Locate the last node index by keeping track of the length of the array (Heap)
+* Can be cused for priorities and thread scheduling.

 Indices: [0,   1,  2,  3,   4,  5,  6]
 Order:   [50, 71, 80, 101, 80, 90, 101]